Let's Verify Math Questions Step by Step: Conclusion

 \section{Conclusion}

-In this paper, we introduce a high‐precision filtering pipeline for mathematical questions in LLM training data, in contrast to prior work that predominantly filters based on answer correctness.
-First, we perform format‐level, linguistic filtering to isolate well‐formed mathematical questions.
-Next, we formalize each problem by defining atomic conditions and inter‐condition consistency checks such as domain conformity and contradiction detection allowing us to decompose each question into verifiable units.
-Finally, a goal‐driven completeness assessment rigorously identifies any missing conditions.
-To facilitate fine‐grained, step‐wise validation, we also construct the MVQ‐2K benchmark, comprising 2147 human‐verified examples.
-Experiments on different LLMs show that a single MathQ-Verify model achieves state‐of‐the‐art performance on MathClean and MVQ‐2K, and that merely a majority‐voting method raises precision up to 92\%.
-Our pipeline thus provides a robust, high‐accuracy solution for constructing quality mathematical QA datasets.
+In this paper, we introduce a five steps math question-filtering pipeline in LLM training data, in contrast to prior work that predominantly filters based on answer correctness.
+To facilitate fine‐grained, step‐wise validation, we also construct the ValiMath benchmark, comprising 2,147 human‐verified examples.
+It is the first publicly released benchmark that performs step‑by‑step error checking on mathematical questions; every instance is annotated by multiple domain experts, providing new insights for the open‑source community on how to curate higher‑quality datasets.
+Experiments on different LLMs show that a single MathQ-Verify model achieves state‐of‐the‐art performance on different benchmarks.
+Both our five‑stage filtering pipeline and the expert‑annotated ValiMath benchmark offer the community a turnkey toolset, a scalable way to cleanse existing corpora and a gold‑standard testbed for validity‑aware model development.